Mohammed159159/Mohammed159159/README.md

 - 👋 Hi, I’m @Mohammed159159
-- 👀 I’m interested in creating web applications and APIs
+- 👀 I’m currently interested in AI and autonomous robotics
-- 🌱 I’m currently learning Agile Development
+- 🌱 I’m currently learning LLMs
-- 🤝 I’m looking to collaborate on web development projects
+- 🤝 I’m looking to collaborate on AI and robotics projects
 - 📫 How to reach me: mohammedhany300@gmail.com

 <!---